Learn-Write-Repeat/Open-contributions/Tarun_OpenCV_Face-Emotions-Detector.md

  Now lets FIT and TRAIN our model on the !

   ![alt text](https://github.com/tarun36rocker/Open-contributions/blob/master/pic8.png)

-    1) fit_generator :: helps us by connecting the test and training data sets and runs the model and helps the model learn between the different categories through multiple epochs(complete run through of data)
+    1) fit_generator :: helps us by connecting the test and training data sets and runs the model and helps the model learn between the different categories through multiple epochs(complete run through of data) The number of epochs is totally your choice based on your cpu computing power , however be careful while selecting because sometimes the more the epochs , your model will start over-fitting which is not good for the performance of your model !

     2)save :: We will be saving our model in a .h5 file so that we dont have to wait for hours just to run the program every single time